 Once a year at the peak of Trinidad and Tobago’s renowned Carnival season, there is a pre-dawn party called J’ouvert (pronounced “Jou-vay”).
 Patrons get lost in the music and become unrecognizable after they are covered in mud, cocoa, paint and powder.

-You might also get dirty from the mud volcanoes!
+You are sure to get dirty from the mud volcanoes!
 With volcanoes active year-round, the mud is said to have healing properties.
 Journey to L’eau Michel Mud Volcano or the “Devil’s Woodyard” in South Trinidad for a day of sun, sand and well…mud.

 The water tumbles over the rocks at the Argyle Falls in Tobago and gathers at its base to form a blissful and refreshingly cool pool.
 Relax for a few hours or go on adventure climbing the three series of cliffs that make the Argyle Falls.